jjgrainger/wp-custom-post-type-class/README.md

 ### Filters

-When you register a taxonomy with Advanced Custom Post Types, the taxonomy is *automagically* added to the admin edit screen as a filter and a column.
+When you register a taxonomy it is *automagically* added to the admin edit screen as a filter and a column.

 You can define what filters you want to appear by using the `filters()` method: